elaforge/karya/doc/cmd.md

 However, the vast majority of Cmds are accessible only from the [REPL](repl.md.html).

-### EditMode

-The edit modes are somewhat analogous to vi's modes.
-Basically, they enable certain editing oriented cmds.

-The current edit mode is displayed in the edit box, above the ruler.
-The mapping is in 'Cmd.Internal.sync_edit_box', but basically red means you're in edit mode, and gray means you're in command mode.

-The effect of each edit mode depends on the track, so its documented below with each track type.

 ## Tracks

 Tracks are indexed by 'Ui.Types.TrackNum', starting at 0 on the far left.
+In practice though, the 0th track is usually the ruler, so the "real" tracks start at 1.

-So a track can be addressed either by a (BlockId, TrackNum) pair, or directly by a TrackId or RulerId.
+A track can be addressed either by a (BlockId, TrackNum) pair, or directly by a TrackId or RulerId.
+The functions in 'Ui.State' enforce that a given TrackId can only appear in a block once, so you can convert between TrackId and TrackNum.
+The TrackNum is actually more general, in that it may address a ruler or divider, so functions that expect an event track will generally take a TrackId.

 The actual meaning of the tracks is defined by [derivation](derivation.md.html#derivation), the documentation here is just the low level, without reference to what it means.
 This is analogous to syntax in a normal language.

-The lowest level is the score format, which is analogous to syntax in a normal language.

 There are three kinds of tracks: divider, ruler, and event.

 ### divider track

 'Ui.Block.Divider's are just visual spacers.
 All they have is a color and a width.
-You can place them manually to provide visual separation between tracks, and they are used automatically to represent collapsed tracks.
+You can add one by hand with 'Cmd.Repl.LBlock.divide' to visually separate tracks, and they are used automatically to represent collapsed tracks.

 ### ruler track

 The ruler by convention is in TrackNum 0, which on the far left, and is special in that it stays put and doesn't scroll right to left like the other tracks.
 It provides a visual reference for the rhythmic structure and is analogous to the meter.
+If you are so inclined, you could put an event track in TrackNum 0, perhaps as a reference.
+Or you could have multiple rulers, which is analogous to multiple simultaneous meters.
+However, cmds that deal with rulers generally expect only one ruler per block, and that it be in TrackNum 0, so you might have to make those smarter.

 A 'Ui.Ruler.Ruler' has 'Ui.Ruler.Marklist's, which is just a list of 'Ui.Ruler.Mark's.

-Technically a ruler can have marks in any kind of arbitrary pattern, but typically you'd want them dividing up time according to a meter or tala.
+Technically a ruler can have marks in any kind of arbitrary pattern, but typically you'd want them dividing up time according to a meter or tala or whatever system you use to organize time.
 'Cmd.Meter' has utilities to describe Western-style meters, while 'Cmd.Tala' has Carnatic talas.
 Normally you'd use the functions in 'Cmd.Repl.LRuler' to modify the ruler or create new rulers.

 While ruler tracks have a ruler only, event tracks have rulers too, which show up as transparent lines.
-Normally all tracks in a block have the same ruler, but if you want you can set up different meters for different tracks.
-You can also add multiple rulers, but most cmds assume all tracks have the same ruler, and that there's one ruler track at tracknum 0.
+Normally all tracks in a block have the same ruler, but if you want you can set up different meters for different tracks, in the same way you can have multiple ruler tracks.

+Since rulers are addressed by RulerId, they have an identity and are shared.
+So you need to be aware if you are modifying an existing ruler, which will change all blocks with that ruler, or if you are creating a local copy.
+The 'Cmd.Repl.LRuler.modify' and 'Cmd.Repl.LRuler.local' functions apply a ruler modification destructively or to a local copy, respectively.
+Remember to 'Cmd.Repl.LRuler.gc' to delete orphaned rulers.

 ### event track

 Event tracks have 'Ui.Event.Event's.
 They are divided into several types, differentiated by their titles.
 Details are in the [derivation doc](derivation.md.html#track-evaluation).
+Since this is the track that actually holds score data, and which you spend most of your time editing, "track" usually means an event track, not a ruler.
+Usually I say "note track" or "pitch track" or "control track", all of which are event tracks at the low level, but are distinguished by their titles and treated differently by cmds and derivation.

 Of course, to be visible, a track has to live in a block.
 The same track, identified by its TrackId, can be in multiple blocks at once, but it can only